VIDEO: New record, Victoria expert says 72 whales spotted the most in one day - Victoria News

-A new single-day record has been set as a whopping 72 Bigg’s killer whales were spotted Thursday.
+A new single-day record has been set as a whopping 72 Bigg’s killer whales were spotted Thursday in the Salish Sea.

-Over the course of the day on March 31, 10 different groups of the orcas were reported throughout the Salish Sea by the Pacific Whale Watch Association.
+Over the course of the day on March 31, 10 different groups of the orcas were reported throughout the region by the Pacific Whale Watch Association.

 The whale sighting locations ranged from the Hood Canal in Washington’s Puget Sound, as far north as Campbell River in central Vancouver Island.